ngommans/mcode/README.md

 3. Select a Codespace from the dropdown or enter a GitHub Repository URL (e.g., `https://github.com/ngommans/mcode.git`) and click "Connect to Repo Codespace".
 4. Click "Connect Codespace" to establish the terminal session.
 The button will change to "Disconnect Codespace" when connected.

+### Continuous Development (Monorepo Watch Trick)

+When developing across different packages in this monorepo (e.g., making changes in `packages/ui-components` while running `apps/web-client`), you can set up a continuous watch process for the shared packages.
+This ensures that changes in one package are automatically rebuilt and reflected in dependent applications without manual intervention.

+1.  **In a separate terminal window**, start the watch process for the `ui-components` package:
+    ```bash
+    npm run build -- --watch -w packages/ui-components
+    ```
+    This command tells TypeScript to watch for changes in the `ui-components` source files and automatically recompile them into the `dist` directory.

+2.  **Keep your web client development server running** in its own terminal:
+    ```bash
+    npm -w apps/web-client run dev
+    ```

+With this setup, any modifications to `packages/ui-components` will trigger an automatic rebuild, and Vite (running the web client) will detect these changes and hot-reload your application, providing a seamless development experience.

 ## Port Information Extraction

 ### Understanding Tunnel Ports